-You can configure and enable transports at service level or global level using either of the following methods.
-Globally enabled and configured transports effect all services deployed in a running WSO2 product instance.
+You can configure and enable transports in a Globally enabled and configured transports effect all services deployed in a running WSO2 product instance.

 Using the axis2.xml file